machuga/matthewmachuga.com/source/blog/2019/waiting-on-multiple-callbacks.html.markdown

 you need completed before performing another action?
 Well in JavaScript proper, there are no primitives for handling this situation with callbacks.
-You are left to implement this logic on your own (or use a convenient library like `async`).
+You are left to implement this logic on your own (or use a convenient library like `async`, which is linked at the bottom).
 But never fear!
 If you've read the past article you've already seen the code to handle this.
 This time we'll walk through how and why this works.

 Let's start off by assuming we have an array of four numbers representing milliseconds.